On October 16, 2001, Ozzy Osbourne broke a 6-year "drought" with "Down to Earth" - his eighth studio album.

 For the album Ozzy Osbourne gathered around him "A Dream Team", there is simply no other definition that can explain the collection of talented musicians in the band.
 Drummer Mike Bordin of "Faith No More" who joined Ozzy's backing band in 1996, but this is his first album with The "Prince of Darkness".
 Bassist Robert Trujillo who soon after the release of the album will join "Metallica" and guitarist Zakk Wylde who returned to the band after most of the material for the album was already written.

-Ozzy takes care to balance the heavier tracks with ballads and slower tracks like the excellent "Dreamer" that Ozzy called as his version of John Lennon's song "Imagine", in which he laments humanity destroying the planet, "No Easy Way Out" which its acoustic opening and edy also reminded us for some reason of "Alice in Chains", the short segment "You Know… part 1" in which Ozzy apologizes to his children and of course the moving "Running Out Of Time".
+Ozzy takes care to balance the heavier tracks with ballads and slower tracks like the excellent "Dreamer" which Ozzy called his version of John Lennon's song "Imagine", in which he laments humanity destroying the planet, "No Easy Way Out" which it's acoustic opening also reminded us for some reason of "Alice in Chains", the short segment "You Know… part 1" in which Ozzy apologizes to his children and of course the moving "Running Out Of Time".